 Professional servicing infrastructure — automated boarding, proactive delinquency management, standardized investor reporting — does not just reduce operating cost.
 It creates the evidence trail that makes a loan saleable, an investor relationship retainable, and a regulatory examination survivable.
 That evidence trail is the asset.
 The operational efficiency is how you build it at scale.

 Each lever was selected based on three criteria: direct impact on per-loan servicing cost (as benchmarked against MBA 2024 SOSF data), relevance to business-purpose and consumer fixed-rate mortgage loan portfolios specifically, and applicability to servicers scaling from small to mid-size portfolios without institutional infrastructure.
-Levers that apply only to construction, HELOC, or ARM portfolios were excluded — those product types require different operational architecture and are outside the scope of this analysis.
+Levers that apply only to construction loan portfolios or other non-mortgage product types were excluded — those product types require different operational architecture and are outside the scope of this analysis.

 Frequently Asked Questions